nestybox/sysbox/README.md

 ## ** NOTICE FOR DEVELOPERS **

-For developers cloning this repo: the sysbox-runc sub-repo will be rebased on 01/09/2021.
+For developers cloning this repo: the sysbox-runc sub-repo was rebased on 01/09/2021.
 This rebasing brings in the many changes from the [OCI runc](https://github.com/opencontainers/runc) added to that repo over the last year (security fixes, functional improvements, etc.)

-As part of this, the Git commit history for sysbox-runc will be rewritten.
-Thus, you'll likely need to clone the Sysbox repo again after 01/09/20201 (as otherwise pulls from the sysbox-runc sub-repo won't work).
+As part of this, the Git commit history for sysbox-runc has been rewritten.
+Thus, you'll likely need to [clone the Sysbox repo](docs/developers-guide/build.md#cloning-the-sysbox-repo) again after 01/09/20201 (as otherwise pulls from the sysbox-runc sub-repo won't work).

 We expect this to be a one-time occurrence.
 Going forward we will periodically merge in changes from the OCI runc into sysbox-runc without rebasing.